gaoming714/Manual/lambda/Install_msys2.md

 HOME PATH   is /root
 source      is mirrors.ustc.edu.cn
 manager     is pacman
-vim         is built with vundle
+vim         is built with vim-plug
 Shell       is ZSH with on-my-zsh
 Font        is SourceCodePro-Semibold
 ```